-- continue to invest in people recognising that employees are the Trust's main asset. - actively working with the Local Authority to - understand the type of provision required within the Borough and the level of demand for places in the future. - address the increasing demand for places within our special schools by finding short term and long term solutions including working with/supporting local mainstream schools to develop specialist resource provision. - ensure that funding is secure and appropriate to the needs of our pupils and students;
+- attain and maintain outstanding provision for pupils enabling them to reach their potential - continue to invest in people recognising that employees are the Trust's main asset. - actively working with the Local Authority to - understand the type of provision required within the Borough and the level of demand for places in the future. - address the increasing demand for places within our special schools by finding short term and long term solutions including working with/supporting local mainstream schools to develop specialist resource provision. - o ensure that funding is secure and appropriate to the needs of our pupils and students; - o ensure that therapies are commissioned effectively; - streamline the placement procedure ensuring that pupils support needs are identified early and they are placed in the appropriate setting. - streamline the operations of the Trust by continuing to review the effectiveness of internal operating procedures and Governance across all levels.